moves-rwth/storm/documentation/installation/installation.md

 ### Test step

-While this step is optional, we recommend to execute it to verify that storm produces correct results on your platform.
+While this step is optional, we recommend to execute it to verify that Storm produces correct results on your platform.
 Invoking

 ```shell
 make check